catdad/json-cli-toolkit/README.md

 `--attr`: The property to set.
 Nested properties can be set using dot notation.

+`--inc`: When set, the `value` will be incremented by the value set in this flag each time that a new json object is read in multiline mode.

 `--value`: The value to set to the property.

 **Examples:**